mdblaine/adobe_analytics/README.md

 Special thanks go to
 - [debrouwere](https://github.com/debrouwere) for initiating the framework
 - [dancingcactus](https://github.com/dancingcactus) for major improvements when taking it over from debrouwere

+*Notice:* As I currently don't have access to an Adobe Analytics account.
+As Adobe doesn't provide sandbox environments I can't fix some of the known bugs.
+Everybody is very welcome to fix them by submitting a pull request though!